Jayrise1201/COS318_A4/readme.txt

  * Authors: Jayson Badal and Austin Li
  */

+We did not attempt extra credit.
+Everything works as expected.

 In this project we did the following: implemented a system call, inter-process communication using message boxes, a handler for the keyboard interrupt, a kill system call, and a wait